William E. Watson., Ph.D.

 Dr. William Watson, professor of history, teaches courses on world civilization, medieval studies, Middle East history and politics, and Russian history.
 He studied under Alexander Riasanovsky and Edward Peters at the University of Pennsylvania, and his research interests include medieval cross-cultural topics (convergences in the history of the West, the Islamic world, and Russia) and 20th century international relations in the era of World War II and the Cold War.
 He was born in New York City during the Cuban Missile Crisis and received his Ph.D. one year prior to the fall of the USSR.

-Dr. Watson has spent 15 years teaching at Immaculata and previously taught at Drexel and LaSalle Universities.
+Dr. Watson has spent over 25 years teaching at Immaculata and previously taught at Drexel and LaSalle Universities.
 He has taught at the college level since 1986.

 Dr. Watson has published numerous articles in publications such as America’s Civil War, The Pennsylvania Gazette, The Keystone, Pennsylvania Minuteman, Immaculata Magazine, Collier’s Encyclopedia, Encyclopedia of the Cold War (ABC-Clio), The United States at War (ABC-Clio), Great Events from History: The Renaissance (Salem Press), Magill’s Guide to Military History (Salem), The Sixties in America (Salem), Great Lives from History: the Twentieth Century (Salem), and Encyclopedia of the Ancient World (Salem).